Dantegzz/AccentureBackendAcademy/README.md

 # AccentureBackendAcademy
-This repo is al about my work through the Java backend academy
+This repo is all about my work through the Java backend academy